 Moon image via US Naval Observatory

-Tonight – September 30, 2017 – see if you can make out the dark areas on tonight’s waxing gibbous moon.
+Tonight – September 16, 2018 – see if you can make out the dark areas on tonight’s half-illuminated first quarter moon.
 These smooth, low-lying lunar plains are called mare (singular) or maria (plural), the Latin words for sea or seas.
 You should be able to see the darkened portions on the moon with the eye alone.
 This collection of lunar plains – the solidified remnants of ancient seas of molten magma – actually makes the near side of the moon reflect less light than the far side does, which lacks the maria.
 So, in terms of reflectivity, the moon’s near side is its darker side.

 If you’d like to scrutinize the maria more closely, use binoculars or the telescope.
 Remember, the view will be better around the time of sunset or early dusk – before the dark of night accentuates the moon’s glare.